++ U. S. Chapters ++

 In development are plans to host a "Space Summit" for the U.S. Presidential

 Candidates, to query they're views of space.
-We hope to have this happen the
+We hope to have this happen

 Saturday before the Oregon Primary elections in May, when the candidate

 critters are in state.
-We are waiting to get "National Annointment" from TMS
+We are waiting to get "National Annointment"

 to add to the credibility factor.